dustinpfister/blog_posts/_posts/threejs-box-helper.md

 A basic example of a box helper in three js might involve just calling the THREE.BoxHelper constructor by calling that constructor, however in order to do that I will first need something to use th box helper with.
 So to start off this example of the box helper I will first want something that inherits from the object3d class such as a mesh.
 With that said I will need a basic mesh consisting of some kind of geometry and a material, nothing fancy.
 So I just created a sphere geometry and used that with the normal material which does not require a light source to help keep things simple and to the point here.

-A second argument can then also be used to set the color of the box helper lines.
-Once the instance of the box helper is created it just needs to be added to the scene, or to a group or object that is in the scene of course, such as in this example right here.
+Once I have my mesh object I can then pass that object as the first argument for the THREE.BoxHelper constructor, a second argument can then also be used to set the color of the box helper lines.
+Once the instance of the box helper is created it just needs to be added to the scene, or to a group or object that is in the scene.
+In this example I am adding the box helper to the mesh which also works.

 ```js
 // a mesh